Why does modern science have this problem with the afterlife?

-Nye has an engaging style that comes off well in an audiobook, like it does on television.
+Nye has an engaging style that comes off well in an audiobook, as it does on television.
 He wonders who Noah, his wife and children mated with, repopulating the world after the flood.
 Everyone else died.

 He also wonders how that pair of kangaroos who survived the flood on Noah’s arc, along with only 14,000 other animals and 6 caretakers, hopped all the way from Mount Ararat in Turkey down either Africa or the Arabian Peninsula or across Asia before bouncing over the vast, empty ocean to Australia.
 How did they do it without leaving a single trace of themselves along the way, no bones, no colonies, nothing?

 Most of what he has to say is more scientific, of course, and he finds his way to a bottom line about science.
 That is, scientific discoveries in evolution may be exciting, but the real proof of evolutionary discovery is in how it predicts the future.

 Science’s Afterlife Problem Is Familiar: If I Can’t See It, “I Just Don’t Buy It”

 Like I wrote above, I love science.
 But most scientists have a problem with nonphysical realities.
 This may be natural because only physical realities that can be observed are in their realm.

 Bill Nye falls into that trap.

-The first claim that made my critical faculties light up was Nye’s denial of the validity of personal experiences that don’t match his notions.
+The first claim that made my critical faculties light up was Nye’s denying the validity of personal experiences that don’t match his beliefs.

 For me, the most salient feature of science is a commitment to keeping an open mind to evidence, whether we like what it tells us or not.